OzBonus/ctl-cards/README.md

 # ctl-cards
-Download Come to Live flashcard pdf files and turn them into more usable image formats.

-So far only the download functionality is implemeted, and that only partially.
+Download the complete collection of Come to Live flashcards and create a small, cropped, JPEG version of each card for use in worksheets, etc. Now there's one fewer reason to ever visit that awful website.

+The complete set of cards comes to about 470MB.
+The JPEG conversions are just a few MB

-Requires the MagickWand library: libmagickwand-dev
+Requires the MagickWand library `libmagickwand-dev`.
+Debian users can get it thusly:

+    sudo apt-get install libmagickwand-dev